-Students may satisfy the Connections requirements in one of three ways:
+Students may satisfy the Connections requirements in one of four ways:

-- Completion of nine credit hours of study abroad coursework.
+- Completion of nine credit hours of study abroad coursework or six credit hours of study abroad coursework and completing one additional upper level course from the approved Global Citizenship-International (GCI) list.
 These nine hours do not need to be taken during a single academic term or at a single study abroad site.
-Students interested in study abroad should contact a study abroad advisor in Programs Abroad (studyabroad.utk.edu).
-If appropriate, this coursework may be applied to nonconnections degree requirements. - Completion of a minor or a second major.
+Students interested in study abroad should contact a study abroad advisor in ProgramsAbroad (studyabroad.utk.edu).
+If appropriate, this coursework may be applied to nonconnections degree requirements. - Completion of a minor, a second concentration, or a second major.
 The minor or second major may be in the College of Arts & Sciences or in another college.
-Courses used to satisfy the minor or second major may also be used to meet Perspectives requirements. - Completion of nine credit hours drawn from one of the Connections Packages listed below.
+Courses used to satisfy the minor or or second major may also be used to meet Perspectives requirements. - Completion of nine credit hours drawn from one of the Connections Packages listed below.
 Two different departments must be represented.
-Three credits may be applied to the student's major.
+Three credits may be applied to the student's major. - Completion of all Air Force or Army ROTC program requirements.